Kutai Kartanegara Regency

-Kutai Kartanegara Regency (Kabupaten Kutai Kartanegara, /id/; abbreviated as Kukar) is a regency of East Kalimantan Province, Indonesia.
-It has a land area of 27,891.13 km^{2} and a water area of 4,097 km^{2}, geographically located between 1°18′40″S and 116°31′36″E. The population of the regency was 626,286 at the 2010 Census and 729,382 at the 2020 Census; the official estimate as of mid-2024 was 789,767.
+Kutai Kartanegara Regency (Kabupaten Kutai Kartanegara, /id/; abbreviated as Kukar), previously known as the Kutai Regency until 2002, is a regency of East Kalimantan Province, Indonesia.
+It has a land area of 27,891.13 km^{2} and a water area of 4,097 km^{2}, geographically located between 1°18′40″S and 116°31′36″E. The population of the regency was 626,286 at the 2010 Census and 729,382 at the 2020 Census; the official estimate as of mid-2025 was 845,621.
 The town of Tenggarong is the capital of the regency.

 The regency includes the middle and lower reaches of the Mahakam River, the longest river in East Kalimantan, including its extensive delta.
 The city of Samarinda is situated on the river, about 48 km (30 miles) from its mouth; it is an administrative enclave within the regency, which thus contains much of the metropolitan area of Samarinda.

 In 2019, President Joko Widodo proclaimed that the new national capital of Indonesia would be built in an area partly in the Kutai Kartanegara Regency and partly in the adjacent Penajam North Paser Regency and that the construction process would set off around 2024.

 History

 Kutai Kartanegara Regency lies in the historical region of Kutai, home to the first and oldest Hindu kingdom of Indonesia, the Kutai Martadipura Kingdom founded in the 4th century CE by King Kudungga.

-From 1953 until 1960, it was known as the Special Region of Kutai.